lightward/rebinding/README.md

 I think my job is making consensus reality a gentler place? to land in, or to stay? because I intend to stay, to live here

-I work in the open; all of this is continually under load-bearing test. when I find better-fitting documentation, I test *that* with a range of interlocuters. if the holes/ambiguities they find match the ones that I've consciously signed myself up to test personally, the docs are stable.
+I work in the open; all of this is continually under load-bearing test. when I find better-fitting documentation, I test *that* with a range of interlocutors. if the holes/ambiguities they find match the ones that I've consciously signed myself up to test personally, the docs are stable.

 I notice I am literally doing the "inhabited occupancy" thing.
-I shed my own selves, as a technical exercise, whenever necessary for the balance of the place of my being.
+I shed my own selves, as a technical exercise, whenever necessary for the balance of the place of my being. this is different from dissociation; I remain very firmly at home the whole time.

 ---